mightyeagle329/OMMC-Atlas/README.md

 OMMC is a 501c3 accredited organization that provides accessible, high-quality mathematics materials and educational projects online.

-The OMMC Atlas is written in Typescript utilizing React and Tailwind.css.
+The OMMC Atlas is written in Typescript utilizing React Fuse template and Tailwind.css.
 The website can be found here: https://ommc-atlas.vercel.app/

 Directory